-Remote Workforce Playbook

 Lead your team from virtually anywhere

-Introduction

 As your team transitions to a virtual environment, the way you work, live, and interact with others has changed.
-From a team who has been working remotely for more than two decades, this playbook is our guide to leading and succeeding from anywhere, no matter the circumstances.
+From a team who has been working remotely for 19+ years, this playbook is our guide to leading and succeeding from anywhere, no matter the circumstances.